-It is often believed that, “some Jewish males absorb a kind of cultural low self-esteem: that we are weak and nebbishy” (Pfefferman).
+It is often believed that “some Jewish males absorb a kind of cultural low self-esteem: that we are weak and nebbishy” (Pfefferman).
 This was definitely true for the author growing up, despite living in a city with a substantial Jewish population.
-It was not until the emergence of wrestling superstar, Bill Goldberg, in the late 90s that the author felt empowered by a masculine, Jewish male figure; unfortunately, this was not until he was in his mid-twenties.
+It was not until the emergence of wrestling superstar Bill Goldberg in the late 90s that the author felt empowered by a masculine, Jewish male figure; unfortunately, this was not until he was in his mid-twenties.
 According to Schlosser, “It could be argued that every American Jew goes through the process of learning (and hopefully unlearning) internalized antisemitism [defined as having negative feelings and thoughts about one’s identity as a Jewish person] by being raised and/or living . . . [in] the United States” (428).
 It is possible then that the perpetuation of the negative male image on television in the United States contributes to the potential Jewish males’ feelings of low self-esteem (i.e., internalized antisemitism).

 Conclusion

 Gerson posits that “we cannot conceptualize Jewish identity without gender.
 Jewishness is always gendered” (13).
 Therefore, The Big Bang Theory, the most popular comedy on television in the United States, is concerning and problematic for several reasons.
 Howard Wolowitz, the only Jewish central character on the show, is represented as the prototypical Jewish male; he is thin, gawky, weak, and domineered by women.
-Ravits asserted that, “The acceptance and popularity of Jewish humor in the entertainment industry—stand-up comedy, film, television, recordings, and literature—have contributed to the Jewish minority’s increasing sense of security and success in the United States” (29).
-While true to an extent, Jewish humor and the use of harmful stereotypes to convey that humor, does not come without a cost.
+Martha Ravits asserts, “The acceptance and popularity of Jewish humor in the entertainment industry—stand-up comedy, film, television, recordings, and literature—have contributed to the Jewish minority’s increasing sense of security and success in the United States” (29).
+While true to an extent, Jewish humor, and the use of harmful stereotypes to convey that humor, does not come without a cost.
 A large body of research shows that stereotypes on television can negatively skew the perceptions and self-esteem of the viewer.
 Since Jews are such a small percentage of the US population (2.1 percent) (Sheskin and Dashefsky), it is likely that many people believe the stereotypical depictions they see on The Big Bang Theory since they do not know any Jewish people in real life.
-Whether Jewish people in Hollywood are perpetuating a stereotypical view of Jewish life as in the Big Bang Theory, or others are doing it for them, the misrepresentation of Jewish men and women is harmful for both Jews and non-Jews alike.
+Whether Jewish people in Hollywood are perpetuating a stereotypical view of Jewish life, as in the Big Bang Theory, or others are doing it for them, the misrepresentation of Jewish men and women is harmful for both Jews and non-Jews alike.

-Implications

 It is not lost on the author that “most situation comedies focus on superficial problems and are usually not created with the intent of contributing to political and cultural debates” (Rockler 454).
-Television comedies never claim to address any real complex issues or concerns in society (e.g., the possible lack of people of color teaching at Howard’s university, based on frequent scenes in the faculty cafeteria).
-If television comedies do approach any pertinent or contentious issues in society, they are usually surface-level at best.
-Yet, in order to break the negative stereotype of the weak, Jewish male, which continues on popular television programs like The Big Bang Theory in the United States, something needs to be done in the television industry.
+Many US television comedies do not claim to address any real complex issues or concerns in society (e.g., the possible lack of people of teachers of color at Howard’s university, based on frequent scenes in the faculty cafeteria).
+If television comedies do approach any pertinent or contentious issues in society, they are often surface level at best.
+Yet, in order to break the negative stereotype of the weak, Jewish male, which continues in popular US television programs like The Big Bang Theory, something needs to be done in the television industry.
 Although, according to Ravits, “It is hard to fight oversimplification and stereotyping with more nuanced interpretations” (20), television creators and writers need to take the lead to break the perpetuation of negative stereotypes aimed at Jewish people.
 If they do not, it is possible that the depiction of the Jewish male (and his mother) will continue to be seen negatively in US society—now that is just farkakt.

 Works Cited